IBM/webspherelab/Liberty_Perf_Lab.md

 We will gather and review thread dumps:

-> Note: You may skip the data collection steps and use example data packaged at /opt/webspherelab/supplemental/exampledata/liberty/linperf/
+> Note: You may skip the data collection steps 1-8 and start at step 9 with example data packaged at /opt/webspherelab/supplemental/exampledata/liberty/linperf/

 1. [Start JMeter](#start-jmeter)